schjo480/Master_Thesis/README.md

 The first step is to prepare the dataset by creating the train, validation, and test splits.

 1. **Data Location**:
-- The data is stored in .h5 files located in the data/ directory.
+- The data should be stored in .h5 files located in a data/ directory.
-- Ensure you have access to these files or update the paths accordingly.

 2. **Create Train/Val/Test Splits**: